 - Bake on the middle rack for 15-20 minutes, depending upon the thickness of the salmon.

-- For serving, top with the red chili slices.
-Season with salt and pepper, to taste.
+- To serve, top with the red chili slices.
+Season with salt and pepper to taste.

-If you want to add some more fat and flavor.
-Mix mayonnaise with sriracha sauce to make a spicy dip.
+To add some more fat and flavor, combine mayonnaise with sriracha sauce to make a spicy dip.